Fireye04/ratslap/README.md

 |Queen | up to 3 |
 |Jack | up to 2 |

-When theyre finished, they play their hand face down into the center, claiming one of the following:
+When they're finished, they play their hand face down into the center, claiming one of the following:

-- their face down cards contain a face card.
+- Their face down cards contain a face card.
-- their face down cards do not contain a face card.
+- Their face down cards do not contain a face card.

 Other players now have the option to call their bluff by slapping the face down cards and wagering any number of their cards on it.
 If correct, the caller may take their bluff back along with an equal number of cards from the central pile.
 If incorrect, the called player gets both the wagered cards and the matched cards from the center.